sagi21805/LearnixOS-Book/src/ch02-04-booting-the-kernel.md

 Now, to go into long mode, we need to `far jump` just like in protected mode, with a special global descriptor table.
 This table will look almost the same as our previous table, the key differences are that the `long mode` flag replaces the `protected mode` flag, and that most of the flags are not used because in this mode they are irrelevant.

+_For now ignore the tss entry, it will be relevant on later chapters_

 So after the changes the table will look like this:

 ```rust,fp=shared/common/cpu_utils/structures/global_descriptor_table.rs